EnderMandS/curobo-ros/README.md

 2. The ROS package name should not be the same as any packages in mamba environment.

-3. There are some problems about setuptools version conflict (TODO).
+3. There are some problems about setuptools version conflict.

+4. Compile with argument `--symlink-install` may error.